anthonyk191/oneloop-website/README.md

 ## How to test changes

-Make sure to use Git Bash to run these commands.
+Make sure to use Git Bash to run these commands (unless you're on Mac).

 ### Testing only the frontend (email functions won't work)